hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 Raspberry pi compile command: g++ -std=gnu++17 -O2   -Iinclude -Ithird_party/crow/include   src/util.cpp src/repo.cpp src/views.cpp src/api.cpp src/mqtt_ingestor.cpp src/main.cpp   -lsqlite3 -lmosquitto -pthread   -o suction_sense_pi

+**2025-11/7 - Raspberry Pi + ESP32 E2E Test**

+I performed an End-to-End test of the ESP32 publishing messages to the Raspberry pi.
+I hosted the application locally on the pi and also configured it to run the mosquitto broker on startup.
+I was able to stream mock suction messages from the esp32 to the raspberry pi and observe the UI change in real-time.